scrollmapper/bible_databases_deuterocanonical/sources/en/2-baruch/2-baruch.md

 **[48:50]** For assuredly as in a little time in this world which passeth away, in which ye live, ye have endured much labour, so in that world to which there is no end, ye shall receive great light."]

-**[49:1]** Nevertheless, I will again ask from Thee, O Mighty One, yea, I will ask mercy from Him who made all things.
+**[49:1]** "Nevertheless, I will again ask from Thee, O Mighty One, yea, I will ask mercy from Him who made all things.

 **[49:2]** 'In what shape will those live who live in Thy day? or how will the splendour of those who (are) after that time continue?

-**[49:3]** Will they then resume this form of the present, and put on these entrammelling members, which are now involved in evils, and in which evils are consummated, or wilt Thou perchance change these things which have been in the world, as also the world?'
+**[49:3]** Will they then resume this form of the present, and put on these entrammelling members, which are now involved in evils, and in which evils are consummated, or wilt Thou perchance change these things which have been in the world, as also the world?'"

 **[50:1]** And He answered and said unto me: "Hear, Baruch, this word, and write in the remembrance of thy heart all that thou shalt learn.

-**[50:2]** For the earth shall then assuredly restore the dead, which it now receives, in order to preserve them, making no change in their form, but as it has received, so shall it restore them, and as I delivered them unto it, so also shall it raise them.
+**[50:2]** For the earth will then assuredly restore the dead, which it now receives, in order to preserve them, making no change in their form, but as it has received, so shall it restore them, and as I delivered them unto it, so also shall it raise them.

 **[50:3]** For then it will be necessary to show to the living that the dead have come to life again, and that those who had departed have returned (again).

-**[50:4]** And it shall come to pass, when they have severally recognized those whom they now know, then judgement will grow strong, and those things which before were spoken of will come.
+**[50:4]** And it shall come to pass, when they have severally recognized those whom they now know, then judgement will grow strong, and those things which before were spoken of will come."

 **[51:1]** "And it will come to pass, when that appointed day has gone by, that then shall the aspect of those who are condemned be afterwards changed, and the glory of those who are justified.